 They are a companion dog through and through, not of the spaniel group at all.
 The name was simply a misnomer that came about from the French word epagnuel, which meant companion or comforter in the Middle Ages.
 Although they have the personality to be considered spaniels, they are not.
 Even though they are a non-sporting group dog, the Tibbie can be highly active and learn plenty of tricks to impress you and your guests.

-Their laid-back temperament makes them the perfect dog if you have children of any age.
-It’s almost as if they can sense that children are just the human equivalent of a puppy because they will be the first to gently entice a child to play with them or to love on them.
+Their laid-back temperament makes them the perfect family dog if you have children of any age.
+It’s almost as if they can sense that children are just the human equivalent of a puppy because they will be the first in the family to gently entice a child to play with them or to love on them.
 Even with grabby babies and toddlers, they are very gentle and patient.
 My Joe will let my nearly-crawling baby grab him and tug on him, and I don’t have to worry about him pulling away from the baby and sending him tumbling.
+Tibbie puppies and babies can be a lot of fun.

 Joe (my Tibbie mix) guarding the baby’s toy